TyrfingMjolnir/electron-diskmap/README.md

 `open /opt/dev/electron-diskmap/elek-darwin-x64/`

-Double click the icon, the app launches, obviously the path to the drive is not set to "/" aka root OoTB
+Double click the icon, the app launches, to modify the root of the walk edit the following line: https://github.com/TyrfingMjolnir/electron-diskmap/blob/master/app/walk.js#L37